 A friend who got bed bugs simply burned his clothes and luggage when he returned rather than let the bugs infest his home.

-I need a shower after just thinking about bed bugs. about 4 years ago i just visited new york (got back 5 days ago) had no issues - at Columbus Circle Hostel.
+I need a shower after just thinking about bed bugs. over 4 years ago i just visited new york (got back 5 days ago) had no issues - at Columbus Circle Hostel.
 However, my cousins before i left bought me a great little thing that cancels it all out (well at least in the bedding aspect) - it is like a sleeping bag, but it is just a satin slip - can get them at any travel store and it was really great - i found i actually slept better in it (no idea why) and despite being super thin, it actually keeps you a lot warmer as well.
 It was really handy, super light and it rolls up into a tiny little package half the side of a rolled up t-shirt - definitely worth getting.

-also, i'm fairly sure there are a few websites that tell you where has definitely been affected (from people's experiences) and that kind of thing - just google search it! about 4 years ago
+also, i'm fairly sure there are a few websites that tell you where has definitely been affected (from people's experiences) and that kind of thing - just google search it! over 4 years ago